The pro-nilpotent Lawrence-Krammer-Bigelow representation: Introduction

 \section{Introduction}

-The Lawrence-Krammer-Bigelow representation was first introduced by Lawrence~\cite{Lawrence1} as part of a more general family of representations of the braid group $\B_n$.
-It was shown, independently by Bigelow~\cite{bigelow2001braid} and by Krammer~\cite{KrammerLK}, to be faithful, thus proving that $\B_n$ is linear; in other words, it acts faithfully on a finite-dimensional vector space.
+The Lawrence-Krammer-Bigelow representation was first introduced by Lawrence~\cite{Lawrence1} as part of a more general family of representations of the braid group $\B_{n}$.
+It was shown, independently by Bigelow~\cite{bigelow2001braid} and by Krammer~\cite{KrammerLK}, to be faithful, thus proving that $\B_{n}$ is linear; in other words, the braid group $\B_{n}$ acts faithfully on a finite-dimensional vector space.